 It is also important to keep bearish sentiment in perspective.
 The October fall may seem dramatic, but this is hardly the first sell-off in recent memory.

-The negative sentiment spread across world markets, the FTSE losing close to 200 points (-2.6%) on 6 Feb, its worst trading session since Brexit.
+The negative sentiment spread across world markets, the UK Index losing close to 200 points (-2.6%) on 6 Feb, its worst trading session since Brexit.

-And yet, despite these bruising losses, the FTSE proved resilient.
+And yet, despite these bruising losses, the UK Index proved resilient.
 After reaching the bottom of the sell-off in late March, it would go on to rally over 15%, recovering all earlier losses and reaching record high levels in late May.

 For continuing analytical coverage of UK and international markets, you can also sign up to have our research sent directly to your inbox.